A neurological disorder diagnosis can feel devastating. It may leave you wondering

 for brain disorders.

-- Specialized stroke care: We offer Augusta’s River Region’s only interventional stroke care program, which
+- Interventional stroke care: We offer the region’s only interventional stroke care program, which requires a skilled

 - Advanced neurocritical care: We have the area's largest neurocritical care unit that is equipped to stabilize and